Initiatives for Preventing Pollution

 (Unit: Tons)

-VOC: all production facilities and R&D sites in Japan
+NOx: All production sites and R&D sites in Japan

 Water Pollution

-Astellas measures the extent of its impact on aquatic environments using the biochemical oxygen demand (BOD) load as an index in Japan and the chemical oxygen demand (COD) load as an index in other countries, and makes the data available to the public.
-In Japan, the BOD load in fiscal 2022 was 9 tons, the same as the previous fiscal year.
-Outside Japan, the COD in fiscal 2022 was 31 tons, an increase of 7% from the previous year.
+Astellas measures the extent of its impact on aquatic environments using the biochemical oxygen demand (BOD) load as an index in Japan and the chemical oxygen demand (COD) load as an index in other countries and makes the data available to the public.
+In Japan, the BOD load was 8 tons, a 11% increase from the previous fiscal year.
+Outside Japan, the COD load was 14 tons.

 Since the discharge into water of chemical substances used in manufacturing processes can have a negative impact on ecosystems, we are examining ways of reducing such discharges as much as possible at all stages from R&D onward.
 With respect to future drug candidate substances discovered and developed by Astellas, we are examining the impact pharmaceuticals would have on ecosystems through the evaluation of their biodegradability in the natural environment.